Textile Pest Treatment

 Eggs - check for eggs of textile pests, as they are often laid in air ducts, cupboards, wardrobes, under furniture as well as on textiles and fabrics.

-Call us for effective treatment of textile pests, even on delicate items
+Call us on 920022072 for effective treatment of textile pests, even on delicate items

 Our knowledgeable, experienced technicians will identify the exact textile pest causing the damage.